Annapolis High School (Maryland)

-Annapolis High School is an American high school located in the Parole census-designated place in Anne Arundel County, Maryland, United States, near Annapolis.
+Annapolis High School is a four-year public high school located in the Parole census-designated place in Anne Arundel County, Maryland, United States, outside Annapolis.
 It is part of the Anne Arundel County Public Schools system and is accredited by the Middle States Association of Colleges and Schools.
 In 2013, Newsweek ranked Annapolis as one of the top 2,000 high schools in the country.

 History

 Founded in 1896, Annapolis High was the first public high school to open in Anne Arundel County and among the first in the state of Maryland.
 Though nearby Arundel High School was founded earlier in 1854, it was run as a private school until 1926.
 The school originally occupied a brick building in historic, downtown Annapolis, but the post-World War I population surge led to the construction of a new school that stood on the outskirts of downtown Annapolis within a short distance from Wiley H. Bates "Colored" High School.
-In the mid-1960s — more than a decade after the Supreme Court's ruling in Brown v.
+In 1966 — more than a decade after the Supreme Court's ruling in Brown v.
 Board of Education — Annapolis High and Bates High were desegregated.
 Soon thereafter, the Wiley H. Bates High School became Annapolis Middle School for grades 9 and 10 in 1966-67 and Bates Junior High School for grades 7 to 9 in 1968.
 In 1979, Annapolis High moved to its present location on Riva Road outside the city limits.
 Its former buildings now house Bates (which has been a grades 6 to 8 middle school since 1989) and the Maryland Hall for the Creative Arts.

 Academics

 In 2010, Annapolis High was ranked as the 16th best high school in the state of Maryland (3rd in Anne Arundel County; 297th overall) in Newsweek's America's Best High Schools list.
 Annapolis is noted for its International Baccalaureate (I.B.) program — one of three county schools with the program (the other two being Meade and Old Mill).
 The I.B. program is a rigorous college-preparatory curriculum for grades 11 and 12 that emphasizes critical thinking and features a strong international focus.
 The school also offers nearly every Advanced Placement (A.P.) class approved by the College Board as well as an English for Speakers of Other Languages program.

-Recently, the Annapolis High math team has won the Anne Arundel County High School Mathematics Competition four years straight (2007, 2008, 2009, and 2010).
+The Annapolis High math team has won the Anne Arundel County High School Mathematics Competition four years straight (2007, 2008, 2009, and 2010).

 Annapolis High publishes a school newspaper (The Anchor), a yearbook (The Wake), a literary & arts magazine (Perception), and produces a newscast (Pantherama/P:tv).